yokodev/chocolatin/README.md

 ### How i can manage template and style with Angular 2 ?

-Use templateUrl and stylesUrl in @Component with HtmlRaw, Css (or/and Sass/Stylus), TypeScriptNg2 loaders.
+Use templateUrl and styleUrls in @Component with HtmlRaw, Css (or/and Sass/Stylus), TypeScriptNg2 loaders.

 ### How i can use ES6/ES7 features ?